-It is jointly led by Edmund Linfield, Professor of Terahertz Electronics in the at the University of Leeds, alongside colleagues at Imperial College London, and brings together researchers in Leeds from across the engineering and physical sciences.
+It is jointly led by Edmund Linfield, Professor of Terahertz Electronics in the Faculty of Engineering at the University of Leeds, alongside colleagues at Imperial College London, and brings together researchers in Leeds from across the engineering and physical sciences.

 Following the announcement that Professor Roberts has also been elected to join the Henry Royce Institute governing board, she added: I am delighted to be one of the four founding partner governing board members and look forward to playing a key role in ensuring that the Institute delivers real benefits to the universities involved, industry and the UK.

 Greg Clarke, Secretary of State for Business, Energy and Industrial Strategy, who announced the initial £128 million investment, said: Research and development has a proven track record of making our economy more competitive and creating new products, services and better ways of doing business.

 Research and development has a proven track record of making our economy more competitive and creating new products, services and better ways of doing business.

 For these reasons, weve placed the UKs strengths in science, research and innovation at the core of our modern industrial strategy.

 Jo Johnson, Minister for Universities and Science, added: The Royce Institute and grants announced today will benefit our world-leading science and innovation sector.

 The Government is determined to support further commercialisation of our science and research discoveries as innovation leads to new products, services and better ways of doing business.